zhong-yy/GraPly/README.md

             <index of this point> <x> <y> <z>
             ...
 ```
-The obervation points can start from zero or one.
+The obervation points can be numbered from zero or one.

 ### GraTet